fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 Note: In case the modal menu is different for you, according to MongoDB documentation, adding 0.0.0.0 as an IP allows access from anywhere as well.

 Finally, we are ready to connect to our database.
-Start by clicking <i>connect</i>:
+To do this, we need the database connection string, which can be found by first clicking <i>connect</i> and then  choosing <i>Connect to your application</i>:

 ![mongodb database deployment connect](../../images/3/mongo5.png)

-and choose: <i>Connect to your application</i>:
+The view displays the <i>MongoDB URI</i>, which is the address of the database that we will supply to the MongoDB client library we will add to our application:

 ![mongodb connect application](../../images/3/mongo6.png)

-The view displays the <i>MongoDB URI</i>, which is the address of the database that we will supply to the MongoDB client library we will add to our application.

 The address looks like this: